-In [1565] Vaidya and Vyas proved that the middle graphs, total graphs, and shadow graphs of paths and cycles are antimagic.
-Krishnaa [831] provided some results for antimagic labelings for graphs derived from wheels.
+In [1781] Vaidya and Vyas proved that the middle graphs, total graphs, and shadow graphs of paths and cycles are antimagic.
+Krishnaa [956] provided some results for antimagic labelings for graphs derived from wheels.

-Bertault, Miller, Pé-Rosés, Feria-Puron, and Vaezpour [267] approached labeling problems as combinatorial optimization problems.
+Bertault, Miller, Pé-Rosés, Feria-Puron, and Vaezpour [313] approached labeling problems as combinatorial optimization problems.
 They developed a general algorithm to determine whether a graph has a magic labeling, antimagic labeling, or an (a,d)-antimagic labeling.
 They verified that all trees with fewer than 10 vertices are super edge magic and all graphs of the form $P_2^r \times P_3^s$ with less than 50 vertices are antimagic.
-In [186] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edge-magic total, and vertex-magic total labelings.
+In [221] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edge-magic total, and vertex-magic total labelings.

-In [625] Hefetz, Mütze, and Schwartz investigate antimagic labelings of directed graphs.
-An antimagic labeling of a directed graph D with n vertices and m arcs is a bijection from the set of arcs of D to the integers $\{1,\ldots,m\}$ such that all n oriented vertex sums are pairwise distinct, where an oriented vertex sum is the sum of labels of all edges entering that vertex minus the sum of labels of all edges leaving it.
+In [701] Hefetz, Mütze, and Schwartz investigate antimagic labelings of directed graphs.
+An antimagic labeling of a directed graph D with n vertices and m arcs is a bijection from the set of arcs of D to the integers $\{1, \ldots, m\}$ such that all n oriented vertex sums are pairwise distinct, where an oriented vertex sum is the sum of labels of all edges leaving it.
 Hefetz et al. raise the questions "Is every orientation of any simple connected undirected graph antimagic? and "Given any undirected graph G, does there exist an orientation of G which is antimagic?"
-They call such an orientation an antimagic orientation of G. Regarding the first question, they state that, except for $K{1,2}$ and $K_3$ , they know of no other counterexamples.
-They prove that there exists an absolute constant C such that for every undirected graph on n vertices with minimum degree at least Clog n every orientation is antimagic.
-They also show that every orientation of $S_n$ , $n \neq 2$ , is antimagic; every orientation of $W_n$ is antimagic; and every orientation of $K_n$ , $n \neq 3$ , is antimagic.
+They call such an orientation an antimagic orientation of G. Regarding the first question, they state that, except for $K{1,2}$ and K_3 , they know of no other counterexamples.
+They prove that there exists an absolute constant C such that for every undirected graph on n vertices with minimum degree at least $C\log n$ every orientation is antimagic.

+They also show that every orientation of S_n , $n \neq 2$, is antimagic; every orientation of W_n is antimagic; and every orientation of K_n , $n \neq 3$, is antimagic.
 For the second question they prove: for odd r, every undirected r-regular graph has an antimagic orientation; for even r every undirected r-regular graph that admits a matching that covers all but at most one vertex has an antimagic orientation; and if G is a graph with 2n vertices that admits a perfect matching and has an independent set of size n such that every vertex in the independent set has degree at least 3, then G has an antimagic orientation.
 They conjecture that every connected undirected graph admits an antimagic orientation and ask if it true that every connected directed graph with at least 4 vertices is antimagic.
-Sonntag [1424] investagated antimagic labelings of hypergraphs.
+Sonntag [1606] investagated antimagic labelings of hypergraphs.
 He shows that certain classes of cacti, cycle, and wheel hypergraphs have antimagic labelings.
-Javaid and Bhatti [703] extended some of Sonntag's results to disjoint unions of hypergraphs.
+Javaid and Bhatti [780] extended some of Sonntag's results to disjoint unions of hypergraphs.